 - Polish your LinkedIn profile and make sure it’s up-to-date.
 Not on LinkedIn?
-You’ll want to know about my free 10 Day LinkedIn Challenge.
+You’ll want to know about my free 5 Day Sprints.

 - Join the relevant industry groups on LinkedIn.
 Comment on discussions, ask interesting questions that give others an opportunity to demonstrate their knowledge, get involved, share posts, comment on posts, post useful articles that you’ve seen.